SirPhemmiey/industry/README.md

 # Industry

-A designed and developed database structure of different industries for playspread.com
+A designed and developed database structure of different industries in nigeria for playspread.com

 ## Some Handy Links